szhu57/szhu57.github.io/_posts/2014-08-24-Jquery-Beginning-post.md

 	<script src="http://ajax.googleapis.com/ajax/libs/jquery/1.11.1/jquery.min.js"></script>

+###Test and debug

+1. using the debug tool provided by the browser
+2. Right click in your web page, and then choose "Inspect Element"
+3. Go and choose "Console"
+4. In the command pad, you can input your Jquery code to test and debug
+5. Check the JQuery function:

+	$.fn.FUNCTION_NAME

+6. Check the JQuery Selector:

+	$("#id")

 ###Syntax

 The jQuery syntax is tailor made for selecting HTML elements and performing some action on the element(s).
 Basic syntax is: ***$(selector).action()***